Selected Work

 Approach

-Morris built an independent business case from first principles — modeling labor hours by store format, pricing update frequency, and error rates rather than relying on vendor-supplied ROI calculators.
+As VP of Retail Systems, Morris built the business case from first principles, modeling labor hours by store format, pricing update frequency, and error rates rather than relying on vendor-supplied ROI calculators.
 He defined integration requirements between the ESL management platform and the existing price book and POS systems, and structured a phased pilot to validate assumptions before committing to chain-wide investment.
 Vusion ESL technology was selected based on integration flexibility and scalability across a large store estate.

 Outcomes